umbraco/UmbracoDocs/Documentation/Using-Umbraco/Creating-Basic-Site/Master-Template-The-Navigation-Menu.md

 *Figure 34 - Master Template - Menu / Nav Section*

-**_Save_** your changes and let’s test our menu.
-You’ll find that clicking on the Article link throws an Umbraco error as we’ve not created this page yet.
-Let’s do that now.
+**_Save_** your changes and let's test our menu.
+You'll find that clicking on the Article link throws an Umbraco error as we've not created this page yet.
+Let's do that now.

 ---
 ##Next - [Articles Parent and Article Items](Articles-Parent-and-Article-Items.md)